Return to Life with Dignity and Independence

 Service-related trauma keeps veterans from living the life they deserve.
 They fought for our freedom.
 We fight for theirs.
 Our primary focus is to restore and support our veterans who have PTSD, traumatic brain injury (TBI), or military sexual trauma (MST).
 For veterans who are willing to take the first step to regain independence in their life, we are here to help.

-Our team supports veterans by navigating our scientifically proven process, pairing them with a trained Service Dog, and supporting them during and after the program.
+Our team supports veterans by navigating our scientifically proven process, pairing them with a trained Service Dog, and supporting them during and after the program – at no cost to the veteran.

 K9 Treatment For Survival